cscorley/dissertation/chapters/4_proposed/3_combo.md

 ## Combining and Configuring Changset-based Topic Models {#study-config}

-The two previously proposed approaches could potentially be used in unison with a single model, allowing for halving the computational cost required for the topic modeling.
+The two previously proposed approaches are potentially usable in unison with a single model, allowing for halving the computational cost required for the topic modeling.

 ### Motivation

-When using a topic modeler, many choices must be made in regard to configuration. @Biggers-etal_2014 were the first to explore the various parameters of a LDA-based FLT.
+When using a topic modeler, we must make configuration choices.
+@Biggers-etal_2014 were the first to explore the parameters of a LDA-based FLT.
 Unfortunately, these findings may not directly apply to a LDA-based DIT.
-Further, there is no work on optimal configurations when a topic model is used for two tasks.
+Further, there is no work on optimal configurations when using a topic model for two tasks.
 There is also evidence in the literature that different configurations may be better suited for different tasks [@Marcus-Poshyvanyk_2005; @Abadi-etal_2008].

 ### Proposal

-In this proposal, we introduce a *combined* approach that allows for a topic-modeling-based FLT and DIT to be coalesced into using the same topic model built incrementally from source code *changesets*.
-By training an online learning algorithm using changesets and combining the two approaches, we essentially cut the computational cost of the tasks in *half* with a single topic model can being used for both tasks.
+In this proposal, we introduce a *combined* approach that allows for coalescing a topic-modeling-based FLT and DIT coalesced into using the same topic model built incrementally from source code *changesets*.
+By training an online learning algorithm using changesets and combining the two approaches, we essentially cut the computational cost of the two tasks in *half* with a single topic model.

 #### Approach